 How are protests like those sparked by the deaths of George Floyd, Brionna Taylor and others related to diversity, equity and inclusion in the workplace?

 What is unconscious bias and why is it so important to this conversation?
-Hint: Check out the article Learning to Be Color Brave in the Related KWHS Stories with this post.
+Hint: Check out our Global Youth article Learning to Be Color Brave.

 Have you worked in an internship or at a business where you have had either positive or negative experiences with diversity, equity and inclusion?
 Share your story in the Comment section of this article.